Every default keybinding, grouped by scope.

 N (Notepad).
 Adapters whose natural initial collides with a reserved letter get an override —

-Codex → X,
+Codex → X.

 Text input passthrough